 Improvement to the WFRC travel demand model practice and procedure is an ongoing process.
-This conformity analysis is based on the latest version (8.3) of the travel demand model.
-Version 8.3 of the travel demand model updates the former 2011 base year with socio-economic data and transportation networks for the new 2015 base year.
-The new model also incorporates the results of the 2012 Household Travel Survey conducted by WFRC.
-Version 8.3 of the model adds more traffic analysis zones, and the transit mode choice portion of the model has been enhanced.
+This conformity analysis is based on the latest version (8.3.1) of the travel demand model.
+Version 8.3 of the travel demand model has a 2015 base year and incorporates the results of the 2012 Household Travel Survey conducted by WFRC.
+Version 8.3.1 of the model made minor updates to the transportation network and socio-economic data since the previous version 8.3.